foxglove/mcap/docs/specification/README.md

 ### Array<array_type>

-Arrays are serialized using a uint32 byte length followed by the serialized array elements.
+Arrays are serialized using a `uint32` byte length followed by the serialized array elements.

     <byte length><serialized element><serialized element>...

-An array of uint32 is specified as Array<uint32> and serialized as:
+An array of uint64 is specified as Array<uint64> and serialized as:

-    <byte length><uint32><uint32><uint32>...
+    <byte length><uint64><uint64><uint64>...

+> Since arrays use a `uint32` byte length prefix, the maximum size of the serialized array elements cannot exceed 4,294,967,295 bytes.

 ### Timestamp

-uint64 nanoseconds since a user-understood epoch (i.e unix epoch, robot boot time, etc.)
+`uint64` nanoseconds since a user-understood epoch (i.e unix epoch, robot boot time, etc.)

 ### Map<key_type, value_type>

 A Map is an [association](https://en.wikipedia.org/wiki/Associative_array) of keys to values.
 Duplicate keys are not allowed.

 A map is serialized as an array of tuples i.e. `Array<Tuple<key_type, value_type>>`.
-See array and tuple serialization.
+See Array and Tuple serialization.

 ## Diagrams